SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 ## Using preconfigured entries in web parts

-To see how you can use preconfigured entries when building web parts you will build a sample gallery web part.
-Using a number of properties users can configure this web part to show items from a selected list in a specific way.
-For brevity you will omit the actual implementation of the web part logic and will focus on using the **preconfiguredEntries** property to provide preconfigured versions of your web part.
+To see how you can use preconfigured entries when building web parts, you will build a sample gallery web part.
+Using several properties, users can configure this web part to show items from a selected list in a specific way.
+For brevity, you will omit the actual implementation of the web part logic and will focus on using the **preconfiguredEntries** property to provide preconfigured versions of the gallery web part.

 ![Web part property pane showing the different properties users need to configure for the web part to work](../../../../images/preconfiguredentries-needs-configuration.png)

-### Create new project
+### Create a new project

 Start by creating a new folder for your project.